fortran-lang/fortran-lang.org/learn/intrinsics/NEW_LINE.md

 ## __Arguments__

   - __C__
-    : The argument shall be a scalar or array of the type CHARACTER.
+    : The argument shall be a scalar or array of the type _character_.

 ## __Returns__

-Returns a CHARACTER scalar of length one with the new-line character of the same kind as parameter C.
+Returns a _character_ scalar of length one with the new-line character of the same kind as parameter C.

 ## __Examples__